HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="important-properties-per-page.png",
   caption="Distribution of the percentage of page rules using `!important`.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for the percentage of properties marked important with the '!important' keyword.
-Each percentile has two columns, one for desktop and one for mobile.
-The numbers are as follows.
+The results are as follows.
 10th percentile, 0% for both desktop and mobile.
 25th percentile, 1% for both desktop and mobile.
 50th percentile, 2% for both desktop and mobile.
 75th percentile, 4% for both desktop and mobile.
 90th percentile, 8% for both desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=1184051032&format=interactive", sheets_gid="1176732383", sql_file="meta_important_adoption.sql"